-Craig Russell is in his ninth year as head men’s ice hockey coach at Plymouth State in 2018-19, and his 20th year with the Panther hockey program.
-He played four seasons in a Panther uniform, served five years as assistant coach, two as associate head coach, and in 2010 became the eighth head coach in the program’s 46-year history.
+Craig Russell begins his tenth season as head men’s ice hockey coach at Plymouth State in 2019-20, and his 21st year with the Panther hockey program overall.
+Russell played four seasons in a Panther uniform, served five years as assistant coach and two as associate head coach before becoming the program’s eighth head coach in 2010.

 A 2003 graduate of Plymouth State, Russell played four years on the hockey team, serving as alternate captain as a senior.
 He was an on-ice and bench assistant coach for seven years as well as chief recruiter.

 A native of Northfield, Vt., Russell joined the Panther staff as an assistant in 2003, and was elevated to associate head coach in 2008.
 He helped lead the Panthers to an 86-80-12 record as an assistant coach under coach Brett Tryder, with four post-season berths (three ECAC, one MASCAC).